LindseyB/blog/posts/2012-08-12-you-want-freedom-build-it.md

 > <div class="citation">&mdash; <cite>Frances E. Allen, compiler and systems researcher, Turing Award winner</cite></div>

-Yet... github makes the whole availability a bit more difficult in the general case.
+Yet... github makes the whole availability thing a bit more difficult in the general case.
 This should absolutely infuriate us.
 That's a backward step to solving the given problem.
 It is a lack of substantial progress.
 Should we accept the concept of _social coding_ that github gives us even though it hinders or obscures the socially benefitial prospects of a distributed system?
 Can a diverse set of people use our code _because_ github exists?
 Nothing prohibits this for _git_, but nothing promotes it either.

 ## What is a Federated System